mgualdron/tbx/README.md

 tbx -h

 Usage: tbx [OPTION]...
 [FILE]...
-Print a delimited file in tabular form.
+Display a delimited file in tabular form.
 More than one FILE can be specified.

   -d, --delimiter=DELIM  the delimiting character for the input FILE(s)